Leukaemia Busters Turns 30

 Celebrating 30 years of Life Saving Research 1989-2019

 In celebration of 30 years of magnificent progress in the treatment of childhood leukaemia, Leukaemia Busters are arranging a series of special events this year.
-A Pearls of Progress Gala Ball will be held on the 3rd April 2020 at St Mary’s football stadium, home of Southampton FC where the charity will be welcoming their past and present Patrons, Fund Raising Presidents, Ambassadors, other celebrities and loyal supporters from three decades.
-To celebrate with us click here.
+A Pearls of Progress Gala Ball at St Mary’s football stadium, home of Southampton FC on Friday 3rd April 2020 has been postponed until further notice due to Coronavirus pandemic.

 The birth of Southampton-based Leukaemia Busters 30 years ago was not an easy one; it was from personal pain and ultimate tragedy that the charity was brought into existence.
 It was the Southampton Evening Echo (as it was called in 1989) who eased the charity’s birth, acting as a midwife to help bring Leukaemia Busters into the world with a mission to develop a cure for children with incurable forms of leukaemia.

 The founders of Leukaemia Busters were three sets of parents whose children were receiving harsh chemo-radiotherapy for leukaemia and lymphoma at Southampton General Hospital.
 Watching their children suffer from the effects of highly toxic drugs and radiotherapy, they decided together to do something about improving treatment.
 It was on the back of that intention that the charity was born in early 1989 and then named Leukaemia Busters later that year by nine year old leukaemia patient Simon Flavell.